ItalyPaleAle/unlocker/README.md

 # A successful response will contain binary data; in our example that would be "helloworld"
 ```

+### Supported algorithms and keys

+Unlocker can wrap and unwrap data using keys stored in Azure Key Vault only, either software-protected or HSM-protected.

+Unlocker only supports RSA keys.
+Although all key sizes supported by Azure Key Vault can be used with Unlocker, we strongly recommend using 4096-bit keys for the best security.

+Unlocker uses RSA-OAEP with SHA-256 (identified as `RSA-OAEP-256` in Azure Key Vault) as algorithm and mode of operation, to offer the best security.
+This value is not configurable.

 ## Set up

 Before you can deploy and use Unlocker, you need to perform a few setup steps to create resources on Azure: a Key Vault and an Azure AD application that allows the admin to authenticate and allow or deny operations.